Business Model & Financial Transparency

 Fee Structure

-There is a 2% fee on the sale of credits through the Open Carbon Protocol.
+There is a 2% fee for credit creation through the Open Carbon Protocol.

 No additional upfront costs to project developers.